Device To Track Employees

 - Get GPS Location From Your Cell Phone Of Mobile Workforce

 Are employees’ timesheets being falsified?
 Are you concerned workers are leaving job sites early?
 Have you ever wondered about your employees’ whereabouts?
 Monitoring your employees is essential as more companies shift to a mobile workforce.
 This is why employee GPS tracking apps and management solutions are now the go-to tools when it comes to GPS time tracking.
 If you are worried about your staff and are seeking a tool for tracking and monitoring vehicles, then the Everlast Nano is for you.

 Features Of Employee Location Tracking System

-Driving Activity Reporter is a small data logging system that was engineered with an exterior magnetic mount.
+Everlast Nano is a small, powerful, vehicle tracker that comes equipped with a waterproof case with an exterior magnetic mount.
 The beauty of the exterior surface magnetic mount is that it gives any business the option for outside covert placement.
 A fleet manager can easily place the tracker device underneath the company vehicle, allowing the manager to gather driving data from the employee in secret.
 When the manager wants to see everywhere their employee has been all they have to do is take the tracker device off of the target automobile and connect the tracker to a computer.
 All of the historical driving records are then accessible and displayed over a satellite imaging program or in a text document that breaks down activity on a daily basis.
 The activity includes information such as:

 - Driver speeds